-A decade-long crime by pharmacist
+A decade-long crime by a pharmacist

-In 2016, one registered pharmacist, William Woo Tat Meng, sole proprietor of Community Pharmacy at Bukit Timah Plaza, illegally sold codeine-based cough syrup to customers with falsified records to keep his bad deed under the radar of the law enforcement.
-But soon his act is caught after HSA officers stopped a 42-year-old man on 23rd April 2015 at 3 pm where he has procured 14 bottles of 120ml Dhasedyl syrup which he paid 20 dollars for each bottle.
+In 2016, one registered pharmacist, William Woo Tat Meng, sole proprietor of Community Pharmacy at Bukit Timah Plaza, illegally sold codeine-based cough syrup to customers with falsified records to keep his bad deed under the radar of law enforcement.
+But soon his act is caught after HSA officers stopped a 42-year-old man on 23rd April 2015 at 3 pm where he procured 14 bottles of 120ml Dhasedyl syrup which he paid 20 dollars for each bottle.

 From the investigation findings, William has sold 220,440 bottles containing more than 2,450 litres of Dhasedyl syrup (codeine-based) to his customers over a period of nearly two years from May 2013 until April 2015, profiting at least S$ 244,529 from selling the cough syrup alone.